aornota/sclerotic/src/md/2000 Strong (1C) opening bid/2100 Game-forcing responses/2120 1S response/- 1S response -.md

 - (Opener) {1NT}: asks for shortness
 - (Responder) {2H}: heart singleton or void

-Although opener knows of an 8- or 9-card fit in diamonds, their awful holding in the suit makes them decide that an NT contract is preferable (especially with a very solid holding responder's short suit), so the auction continues:
+Although opener knows of an 8- or 9-card fit in diamonds, their awful holding in the suit makes them decide that an NT contract is preferable (especially with a very solid holding in responder's short suit), so the auction continues:

 - (Opener) {2NT}: HCP range ask
-- (Responder) {3C}: 9-10 HCP
+- (Responder) {3C} (1st step): 9-10 HCP

 Opener places the contract in {3NT} (declared by them).